carella001/pages/pages/02.documentation/17.design-by-contract/docs.md

 In addition to AOP, appserver also offers [Design-by-Contract](http://en.wikipedia.org/wiki/Design_by_contract) out of the box, which is another interesting architectural approach.

-First introduced by Bertram Meyer in combination with his design of the [Eiffel programming language](https://en.wikipedia.org/wiki/Eiffel_%28programming_language%29), Design by Contract allows you to define formal, precise and verifiable interface specifications of software components.
+First introduced by Bertrand Meyer in combination with his design of the [Eiffel programming language](https://en.wikipedia.org/wiki/Eiffel_%28programming_language%29), Design by Contract allows you to define formal, precise and verifiable interface specifications of software components.